alexeilebedev/openacr/README.md

 If a test fails, the easiest way to debug it is to re-run `atf_unit` with `-debug` flag.
 It will use `mdbg` and automatically set a breakpoint at the first line of the test in question.

+## Mdbg - My debugger

+This is a wrapper for automating the invocation of `gdb` from command line.

+Mdbg uses abt to build a debug version of the debug target.
+By default, this means `debug`, but the option can be customized with `-cfg <cfg>`, for instance specifying `-cfg profile`.

+Then, mdbg prepares a debugging environment by writing two script files: one for the debugger, `temp/mdbg.gdb`, and one for the editor, `temp/mdbg.el`.
+The default, and really the most supported editor, is emacs, although specifying `-tui` will switch to the gdb's Text User Interface mode instead.

+Mdbg then runs the debug target in the debug environment.
+Let's proceed as usual, with an example:

+    $ acr_ed -create -target abc -write
+    ...
+    $ mdbg abc

+Mdbg will print a reminder of the shortcuts it has equipped the target editor with...

+    mdbg.note  Debug mdbg::_db.script saved to temp/mdbg.el
+    mdbg.note  Invoking gdb under emacs.
+Make sure to link ~/.emacs -> conf/emacs.el, ~/elisp -> conf/elisp
+    mdbg.note  Standard shortcuts:
+    mdbg.note               F7  recompile and restart executable
+    mdbg.note              F11  step into
+    mdbg.note        Shift-F11  step out
+    mdbg.note              F10  step over
+    mdbg.note         Ctrl-F10  run to cursor
+    mdbg.note              F12  restore windows
+    mdbg.note              F9   set breakpoint
+    mdbg.note         Ctrl-F9   clear breakpoint
+    mdbg.note              F6   other window
+    mdbg.note    Alt-Up Arrow   Go up the call stack mdbg.note  Alt-Down Arrow   Go down the call stack

+and run the target program under the debugger, stopping at Main.

+      // --- abc...main
+      int main(int argc, char **argv) {
+          try {
+    B =>      algo_lib::FDb_Init();
+              abc::FDb_Init();
+              algo_lib::_db.argc = argc;
+      ...

+The `-manywin` option enables emacs' gdb's `gud-many-windows` mode, which brings up a debugger layout reminiscent of modern IDEs, with locals, breakpoints, threads subwindows, etc.
+Additionally specifying the `-disas` option enables the disassembly window.

+### Specifying arguments

+The first argument to mdbg is the debug target name.
+Mdbg must know it so it can build it.
+To pass arguments to the debug target, specify them in a single string like this:

+    $ mdbg abc " -in:filename"

+Always include a space in front of the arguments: since Bash will strip the quotes, mdbg needs to know that the specified option is not an mdbg option but in fact an option for the debug target.
+To avoid any ambiguity, you could write `-args:-in:filename`, but it seems less convenient than passing the arguments directly.

+### The -tui option

+To use gdb's text UI, use `mdbg -tui`

+### Specifying Breakpoints

+The default breakpoint is Main, but others can be specified, including gdb's conditional breakpoints.
+For instance, in the example above, we might invoke mdbg with a custom breakpoint.

+    $ mdbg abc -b algo::Prlog
+    ...

+      void algo::Prlog(int fd, cstring &str, int start, bool eol) {
+          try {
+    B =>      if (eol) {
+                  str << '\n';
+              }

+Or, if we're interested only in output that goes to stderr,

+    $ mdbg abc -b "algo::Prlog if fd==2"

+Multiple breakpoints can be specified by comma-separating them.
+For instance `-b "A, B if c"`, etc.
+To execute a command at a breakpoint, use `-bcmd` option:

+    $ mdbg abc -b "algo::Prlog if fd==2" -bcmd "print str.ch_n"

+These options preconfigure gdb via the `mdbg.gdb` file so that there is less typing later.

+### Edit-and-retry

+Mdbg sets up the standard shortcut F7 for edit-and-retry: the target is rebuilt and reinvoked with the same options as initially.
+This can save a lot of set up, because the gdb instance is not restarted; only the debug target.

+### The -follow_child otption

+This controlls gdb's `follow child` so that the debugger traces the child process instead of the parent.
+By default, only the parent process is debugged.
+This option is really most useful for debugging `fork()` calls; With fork/exec, it makes the most sense to isolate the child process command line and debug it directly without messing with the parent first.

+### Exceptions

+By default, gdb is configured to catch exceptions.
+To ignore them instead, specify `-catchthrow:N`

+### Gdb Python Interface

+To enable gdb python scriptability, specify `-py` option.

 ## Scriptlets